mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ### Starter Kit
 The [Mayfly Starter Kit](https://www.envirodiy.org/mayfly/hardware/starter-kit/) supplies you with the essential components for building your own data logger.

+From the EnviroDIY website:

+> "The EnviroDIY Mayfly Data Logger is a powerful, user-programmable microprocessor board that is fully compatible with the Arduino IDE software."

+> "The memory card socket, RTC, and solar charging features make it very easy to use this board for data logging and low-power operation.
+But it can also be used by itself, or with a wide variety of devices and accessories.
+The Mayfly can be powered by a 3.7v lithium battery or through the microUSB port."

 ![](/images/mayfly_starter-kit.jpg)

 Stroud Water Research offers this kit through [Amazon](https://www.amazon.com/EnviroDIY-Mayfly-Arduino-Compatible-Starter/dp/B01FCVALDW/ref=sr_1_2?keywords=Stroud+Water+Research+Center&qid=1585584911&sr=8-2) for about $90 plus shipping cost.